Talking (and

 The Nordic Man is a great traveller.
 He climbs mountains he

 faces with indifferent tropical heat and arctic cold.
-He is a very
+He is a

 fine fellow.